 Professor Stuart Brierley

 Prof Brierley is an international expert on the 'gut-brain axis' and chronic visceral pain mechanisms.
-His resesarch comprises discovery and translational science investigating the nerve pathways innervating visceral organs to determine the causes of, and treatments for, Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), bladder pain syndrome, and endometriosis.
+His research comprises discovery and translational science investigating the nerve pathways innervating visceral organs to determine the causes of, and treatments for, Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), bladder pain syndrome, and endometriosis.
 His research focuses on the role of different nerve pathways innervating the viscera, the channels and receptors underlying their function, the influence of the immune system, and how these mechanisms are changed during acute and chronic visceral pain.

-For a current list of publications see: https://www.ncbi.nlm.nih.gov/pubmed/?term=brierley-sm
+For a current list of publications see: https://www.ncbi.nlm.nih.gov/pubmed/?term=brierley-sm.

-Key positions
+Key Positions:

 • NHMRC Investigator Fellow (2022-2026)

-• Co-chair, 2021 Federation of Neurogastroenterology and Motility (FNM), Adelaide
+• Co-Chair, 2021 Federation of Neurogastroenterology and Motility (FNM), Adelaide

-• NHMRC R.D Wright Biomedical Fellow (CDF II; 2017-2020)
+• NHMRC RD Wright Biomedical Fellow (CDF-II 2017-2020)

-• NHMRC R.D Wright Biomedical Fellow (CDF I; 2013-2016)
+• NHMRC RD Wright Biomedical Fellow (CDF-I 2013-2016)

 • NHMRC Australian Biomedical Fellow (2008-2012)